 Charging your smartphones in your vehicle is an automatic for many drivers.
 Some models feature charging mats that allow for wireless charging.
 No more family feuding over who forgot to pack the right charging adapter.

-Plugging in vehicles instead of fueling them up is increasing every year.
-GM recently announced its initiative to develop at least 20 electric vehicles by 2023.
+Electric vehicles are the future of driving, and the future is now.
+GM is working toward its initiative to develop at least 20 electric vehicles by 2023 with the announcement of the GMC Hummer EV and the Cadillac Lyriq.
 New developments in autonomous, self-driving vehicles are also on the horizon, meaning driving experiences may look intriguingly different in the next decade.

 Features not available in all vehicles.